High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Introduction

 Dealing with many candidate explanatory variables or IVs adds another layer of difficulty.
-The processes of recovering the model's sparsity structure (e.g., \cite{Tibshirani1996}), choosing the strongest instruments (e.g., \cite{Belloni_et_al2012}), and selecting the appropriate moment conditions (e.g., \cite{Liao2013} and \cite{ChengLiao2015}) become even more challenging in the context of the binary choice model.
-To our knowledge, existing literature on high-dimensional binary choice models often assumes independence between the error term $\varepsilon$ and the explanatory variables $\mathbf{X}$.
-Classic works like \cite{FanLi2001} and more recent studies such as \cite{KhanEtal2023} rely on this assumption.
+The processes of recovering the model's sparsity structure (e.g., \citet{Tibshirani1996}), choosing the strongest instruments (e.g., \citet{Belloni_et_al2012}), selecting the appropriate moment conditions (e.g., \citet{Liao2013} and \citet{ChengLiao2015}), and conducting estimation and inferences in high-dimensional GMM (e.g., \citet{BelloniEtal2018}, \citet{GautierTsybakov}, and \citet{GoldEtal2020}) become even more challenging in the context of the binary choice model.
+To our knowledge, existing literature on high-dimensional binary choice models often assumes independence between the error term $\varepsilon$ and the explanatory variables $\boldsymbol{X}$.
+Classic works like \citet{FanLi2001} and more recent studies such as \citet{chetverikov2023} and \citet{KhanEtal2023} rely on this assumption.
 However, these papers exclude the possibility of heteroskedasticity in the error term.
-Furthermore, we are not aware of any research on high-dimensional binary choice models that allow for endogeneity and instrumental variables in the usual sense.\footnote{Here, the usual sense means the following: A valid instrument variable $ Z $ for an endogenous variable $ X $ ($\textrm{Cov} \left( X,\varepsilon\right) \neq 0$) in linear models satisfies both the relevance and the exogeneity conditions, that is, $\textrm{Cov} \left( X,Z\right) \neq 0$ and $\textrm{Cov} \left( \varepsilon,Z\right) =0$.}
+Furthermore, we are not aware of any research on high-dimensional binary choice models that allow for endogeneity and instrumental variables in the usual sense.\footnote{Here, the usual sense means the following: A valid IV $Z$ for an endogenous variable $X$ ($\textrm{Cov}\left(X,\varepsilon\right)\neq0$) in linear models satisfies both the relevance and the exogeneity conditions, that is, $\textrm{Cov}\left(X,Z\right)\neq0$ and $\textrm{Cov}\left(\varepsilon,Z\right)=0$.} Another strand of literature considers binary prediction, possibly in high-dimensional settings.
+These works do not assume distributional assumptions and consider a framework similar to that in \citet{Manski1975}.
+Important contributions in this direction include \citet{ElliottLieli2013}, \citet{ChenLee2018}, and \citet{babiiEtal2021}.
+An interesting observation in \citet{babiiEtal2021} is that logistic regression can provide accurate predictions even if the independence between $\boldsymbol{X}$ and $\varepsilon$ fails to hold or $\varepsilon$ does not obey logistic distribution.

 In this paper, we propose a feasible special regressor method to address these challenges.
 Our approach is semiparametric, as it does not rely on any distributional assumptions regarding $\varepsilon$ and allows for general heteroskedasticity.
 When certain explanatory variables are endogenous, our method only requires the availability of IVs that are valid in the conventional sense.
-The special regressor method, originally proposed in \cite{Lewbel2000}, is based on the assumption that there exists a special regressor $V$ in the model
+The special regressor method, initially proposed in \citet{Lewbel2000}, is based on the assumption that there exists a special regressor $V$ in the model